-Consent to Receive Parenting and Paternity Awareness Instruction if a Student is under Age 14
+Consent to Receive Parenting and Paternity Awareness Instruction if a Student is Under Age 14

-A student under age 14 must have parental permission to participate in the district's parenting and paternity awareness program.
+A student under age 14 must have parental permission to participate in the district's Paternity Awareness Program (Paternity-awareness-papa/papa-educators/papa-curriculum).
 This program was developed by the Office of the Texas Attorney General and the State Board of Education (SBOE) to be incorporated into health education classes.